Kilcoy Homestead: History

 The Kilcoy run had been taken up as a sheep station by brothers Evan and Colin Mackenzie, of Kilcoy, Scotland, who had started clearing the land and erecting huts by early July 1841.
 In October that year they secured the run officially, taking out the second pastoral licence issued for the Upper Brisbane Valley.
 In the New South Wales Government Gazette of 11 May 1848, Kilcoy was described as comprising over 35,000 acre, bounded on the south by Frederic and Francis Bigge's Mt Brisbane Station, on the east by the Archers' Durundur Station, on the west by John Balfour's Colinton run, and to the north by the mountains separating Wide Bay from the Brisbane Valley.
-Establishment of Kilcoy station was resisted by the indigenous population, and the run is infamous for the mass poisoning of Aborigines that occurred there in February 1842.
+Establishment of Kilcoy station was resisted by the indigenous population, and the run is infamous for the mass poisoning of 50 or 60 Aboriginal people that occurred there in February 1842.

 As on most early stations, the first Kilcoy head station, erected in mid-1841, was a simple slab hut.
 In 1844 this was replaced by a brick dwelling, described in February 1845 as containing five rooms – one a large sitting room 20 by 20 ft and four bedrooms 10 by 10 ft opening from the parlour – with a verandah in front.
 The kitchen, which may have been the early slab dwelling, stood about 40 yard from the rear of the new residence, and was demolished c.
 1928.